AideenM12/Joyce-English-School-MS4/README.md

 **UserProfile**

+- This model is created for each user when they register with the site.
+It stores the user's relevant profile information in the checkout form after their first purchase to allow for quicker and more convenient future purchases.

+- It is also connected to the allauth User model when a user registers with the site.

+- It connects with the `review_creator` field in the reviews model.

+**Reviews**
+- This model allows the user to have their own CRUD functionality on the site.
+It connects to the UserProfile in the `review_creator` and allows the user to add their own reviews to the site by storing them in the database through the `comments` field of the model.
+It also stores the date of the review so that other users can tell how recent and relevant an individual review is.

 ## Technologies Used
 - This project is primarily built using HTML5 semantic markup, CSS stylesheets, Javascript, Python, Flask and MongoDB.